jedinym/sqc-text/main.typ

 extended.
 This expansion aimed to guarantee complete compatibility and semantic equivalence with the PDB format @crystallographic-data[p.
 195].

-In 2014, the PDBx/mmCIF format became the main format of the PDB.
+In 2014, the PDBx/mmCIF format became the main format of the PDB
+@mmcif-ecosystem[p.
+3].

 #pagebreak()
 = Tools and methods
+In this chapter, we introduce the tools employed in the implementation.
+First, we discuss the _Protein Data Bank_ and its validation pipeline.
+Next, we examine _MolProbity_, a validation tool used in the implementation.
+Finally, we explore the components of the new system.

 == Protein Data Bank <section-pdb>
 The Protein Data Bank (PDB) is the single global archive of three-dimensional